Visnalize/.com/src/win7simu/about.md

 ## Why Win7 Simu?

 I actually started this app under the name "**Windows 7 Simulator**" without any prior knowledge of legal issues.
-As a consequence, the early versions of the app were suspended and removed from Google Play Store on Feb 4, 2020, due to a report of the illegal use of the copyrighted trademark "Windows".
+As a consequence, the early versions of the app were suspended and removed from Google Play Store on February 4, 2020, due to a report of the illegal use of the copyrighted trademark "Windows".
 It is to be emphasized again that the intention of making this app is purely for fun, it is more or less an app made by fans for fans, not an actual product or operating system.
 Therefore, I took the guts to republish it under a new name "**Win7 Simu**".
 And luckily, it has been staying there on the Google Play Store since and is still gaining popularity.

 ## Features